Rachael-source/LITA_CAPSTONE-PROJECT-CUSTOMER-SUBCRIPTION-SERVICES-SEGMENTATION-/README.md

 ### LITA_CAPSTONE-PROJECT-CUSTOMER-SUBCRIPTION-SERVICES-SEGMENTATION-

 ### PROJECT OVERVIEW
-This project analysis customer data for a subscription service segments and trends.
+This project analyzes customer data for a subscription service segments and trends.
 The analysis on this project will identify the key issues or opportunities and provide recommendations for insightful decision making.
 This project will unravel customer behaviour, track subscription types and identify key trends in callellation and renewals.

 ### BUSINESS PROBLEM/OPPURNITY
 This analysis will;